6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Please find the rules governing health care provision for temporary residents (people staying six months or less) in Greenland and also more info on Greenland's healthcare system below.

-Therefore, we do not recommend to travel with babies or young children.
-The minimum age for our individual trips during summer starts at 8 years, during winter it starts at 12 years (further depending on the type of trip and on the activities).
+For these reasons, we generally do not recommend travelling with babies or young children.
+The minimum age for our individual trips is usually 8 years in summer and 12 years in winter, depending on the specific itinerary and activities.

-If you decide to travel with children they should love outdoor activities, be well prepared for all weather conditions and your programme should be fine-tuned for the whole family.
+If you decide to travel with children, they should enjoy outdoor activities, be well prepared for varying weather conditions, and the itinerary should be carefully adapted to suit the whole family.

 You do not necessarily have to take a lot of cash money in Danish krone (DKK) with you to Greenland since common credit cards are accepted at most places and ATMs are found in the larger towns.
 We therefore suggest to rather bring a smaller cash amount e.g. for visits to smaller settlements or for tip.